MicrosoftDocs/IIS.Administration-docs/IIS-Administration/configuration/appsettings.json.md

 ### Format

-For example, the following enables CORS:
+For example, the following setting enables CORS:
 ```
   "cors": {
     "rules": [